jdh4/software_testing/02_unittest/README.md

         self.assertAlmostEqual(circle_area(2.1), math.pi * 2.1**2)
 ```

 One can see that we wrote a class that derives from `unittest.TestCase`.
 We then write three simple unit tests to check cases where the radius value is greater than or equal to zero.
+Your test must begin with `test_`.
+Unit tests will be ignored if they don't follow that convention, which is good if you need a helper method for one of the test functions.

 We now have two files: